ql-eilde/oc-blog-poo/README.md

   `updatedAt` datetime NOT NULL
   ) ENGINE=InnoDB AUTO_INCREMENT=1 DEFAULT CHARSET=utf8;

-  - Then populate the table by adding some fake data with this request :

-  - Open the file index.php
+  - If you want some fake data go to /blog.php and click on the link "Créer 10 articles de démo".
   - Bazinga !